Sarah Pochin: Parliament

-Pochin said in July 2025 that she had received "disturbing reports" about incidents of anti-social behaviour happening in a street in her consituency, which she attributed to houses of multiple occupation housing immigrants; however, some residents of the street in question said the reports were "untrue" and the Cheshire Constabulary said it had received no such reports.
+Pochin said in July 2025 that she had received "disturbing reports" about incidents of anti-social behaviour happening in a street in her constituency, which she attributed to houses of multiple occupation housing immigrants; however, some residents of the street in question said the reports were "untrue" and the Cheshire Constabulary said it had received no such reports.
 In an open letter written by the warden of St Michael and All Angels church, Robert Littler, a resident of the street for 30 years said Pochin was trying to fulfil a "personal agenda" and accused Pochin of "scaremongering and hate-stirring and talking down a town which you were elected to represent".
 Another resident of the street for almost 40 years said that Pochin did not speak for her and a resident of the street of eight years said of Pochin, "Not anything that she has said is real".
 Pochin said the open letter "contains numerous falsehoods, personal attacks, and political smears that bear no resemblance to the reality on the ground".

 While discussing the advertising industry, in a TalkTV interview in October 2025, Pochin said that a caller who complained about the "demographics" of advertising was "absolutely right" and "it drives me mad when I see adverts full of black people, full of Asian people".
-The Health Secretary, Wes Streeting, and the Justice Secretary, David Lammy, condemned the comments, calling them racist.
 Pochin later apologised and said that she was attempting to highlight that the advertising industry had gone "DEI mad".
 In her statement, Pochin cited a Channel 4 study which established that the proportion of adverts featuring black people rose from 37% in 2020 to 51% in 2022.
 For comparison, 4% of the population of England and Wales in the 2021 census were black.
 She insisted she was not racist, but that her comments had been "phrased poorly" and that many adverts were "unrepresentative of British society".
 Reform UK leader Nigel Farage described the comments as "wrong and ugly" but said they were made "in a broader context of DEI madness in the advertising industry".

+During the 2026 FIFA World Cup, Pochin congratulated the England national football team on their opening victory against Croatia in a video published to X on 18 June.
+Reflecting on the spike of domestic violence incidents that occurs during England games she said that "for the sake of women's safety", the squad needed to "keep winning".
+The comments drew criticism, from domestic abuse charities Refuge and Women's Aid, and from her political opponent, the equalities minister, Bridget Phillipson, for what they said was shifting the blame, for instances of abuse, onto football.
+Pochin rejected the criticism as "a leap too far, and twisting words", saying that she obviously did not mean that the responsibility for domestic abuse lay with the team, simply that family members of vulnerable women should be alert in the face of likely triggers.